OffensivePython/Nscan/README.md

 logging.info('[{}] {}:{} | {}'.format(SCRIPT, IP, PORT, 'MY RESULTS'))
 ```

-# Contribute and Share you Nscripts:
+# Contribute and Share your Nscripts:
 Tips, Requests, Improvements to make Nscan more stable and faster are always welcome.

 If you want to share your Nscripts with everybody, tweet me at @OffensivePython #Nscan with a link of your script, and i will add it under the nscript folder here

+# Contribute and Share your Nscripts:
+  * UDP Scan Support
+  * PPP interfaces Support